junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Thank you," he says to the other end wholeheartedly, his voice caught.
 Almost like the moment they went into Jody's house.

-Sam rushes to him, noticing Cas stands on the other side of the parked Impala, also with some cleaning supplies in his hands, but now just standing there, eyes following Dean's pacing.
+Sam dashes to him, noticing Cas stands on the other side of the parked Impala, also with some cleaning supplies in his hands, but now just standing there, eyes following Dean's pacing.

-Dean slips the phone back into pocket and turns around.
+Dean slips the phone back into pocket and turns around, almost running right into his brother.

 "I got news," Sam rushes.

 Dean raises an eyebrow.
 "I got news, too.
 You first."

 "I think Mom and Dad's souls also fell to the Earth."
 Sam is a little breathless.
-"You know, since the Heaven is cracking up, and I'm pretty sure they were both there before."
+"You know, since the Heaven is cracking up, and I'm pretty sure they were both there before.
+Bobby and those others came down, they must also --"

 "And I know exactly where they are."
 Dean smiles slightly at him, nodding at the phone now in his pocket with his chin.
 "That's Missouri."